shreyasganesh0/WoBProject/README.md

 # WoBProject
-FInd relationships of WoB and respiratory compensation from data
+Find relationships of WoB and respiratory compensation from data